Learn

 More About This Dog Breed

 Some fun facts about the Bouvier des Flandres dog breed include the many different nicknames they have.
 Aside from the translation being "Cow Herder of Flanders."
-The des Flandres are also known as "dirty beard," "cow dog," and "cattle driver."
+The des Flandres is also known as "dirty beard," "cow dog," and "cattle driver."

 In Belgium, the breed's birth country, a des Flandres dog cannot win a title championship unless the dog has won a prize working as a police, defense, or army dog.

-Also, the 40th President of the United States, Ronald Reagan and First Lady Nancy Reagan, had a Bouvier des Flandres dog named Lucky.
+Also, the 40th President of the United States, Ronald Reagan, and First Lady Nancy Reagan had a Bouvier des Flandres dog named Lucky.

 Leave a comment

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.